edgedb/easy-edgedb/chapter14/index.md

 ## Adding and accessing properties to links

 One interesting thing about links is that they can hold properties too.
 Since a link doesn't exist without a connection between objects, properties on a link usually have something to do with the relationship between these objects as well.
-Or they may be a computed value that only makes sense when you have objects joined by a link.
+Or link properties may be a computed value that only makes sense when you have objects joined by a link.

 We can add a link property to our schema too by thinking of some more vampire physics.
 We know that `Vampire` objects control `MinorVampire` objects, and are so powerful that `MinorVampire`s are even deleted when their controlling `Vampire` dies.
 We represented this in our schema by adding a deletion policy: